sidbox25/adventofcode2022/day7/README.md

 ### todo

-- get verified good cleanup method/script
+--- get verified good cleanup method/script
-- create dir based on input
+--- create dir based on input
-- get size of files in dir and add it together
+--- get size of files in dir and add it together
 (?how to represent result?/?or just shoot strait for the awnser?)
-- make script to get solution for problem
+- make script to get solution for problem(make a script that loops over the dir and counts du dosent't work)(just shoot strait for the awnser)